rubensilvab/Automatic-Detection-of-Ventricular-Fibrillation-through-Electrocardiogram/README.md

 ## Goals
 - **Main Goal**: Construction of an algorithm capable of detecting ventricular fibrillation by exploiting ECG characteristics.
-- Study the literature and extract some promising metrics for ventrivular fibrillation.
+- Study the literature and extract some promising metrics for ventricular fibrillation.
 - Reviewing and analyse these metrics independently.
 - Multivariate analysis in order to enhance the discriminatory power of these metrics.
 - Study the influence of metrics by using an unsupervised learning to verify if the data was grouped according to the two different conditions.